 In the right setting, Kambo offers us opportunities to realign and recalibrate to deeper levels of health, wellness, virtues, values, heart, and spirit.
 The secretion contains numerous bioactive peptides which trigger beneficial bodily responses conducive to deep powerful healing.

-On a physical level, Kambo initiates a potent detoxification and cleansing process, helping those who suffer from chronic fatigue, chronic pain, inflammation, recurrent infections, alcohol and drug addictions, fertility issues, thyroid problems, heavy metal poisoning, fungal issues, lyme disease, HIV, herpes, candida, gut problems, high blood pressure, cancers, parkinsons disease, and autoimmune conditions such as rheumatoid arthritis.
+On a physical level, Kambo initiates a potent detoxification and cleansing process, carrying great potential to help those who suffer from chronic fatigue, chronic pain, inflammation, recurrent infections, alcohol and drug addictions, fertility issues, thyroid problems, heavy metal poisoning, fungal issues, lyme disease, HIV, herpes, candida, gut problems, high blood pressure, cancers, parkinsons disease, and autoimmune conditions such as rheumatoid arthritis.

-Aside from targeting specific health conditions, people report benefits when it comes to improved cognitive health, clarity of mind, heightened awareness, overcoming limiting beliefs, increased focus and a sharpening of the senses.
+Aside from targeting specific health conditions, people report benefits when it comes to improved cognitive health, clarity of mind, heightened awareness, illuminating and overcoming limiting beliefs, increased focus and a sharpening of the senses.

-On the emotional level, Kambo helps to clear anxiety, depression and stress, releasing past traumas, issues and emotional baggage, enhancing resilience to stress and fatigue, while boosting our overall mood and well-being.
+On an emotional level, Kambo can help to reduce anxiety, depression and stress, process and heal past traumas, clear emotional baggage, enhance resilience to stress and fatigue, while boosting overall mood and well-being.

 We could look at Kambo from the scientific side, assessing the various peptides and their physiological response on the body, or, from the metaphysical side, looking at how it works holistically and energetically.
 Either way, Kambo seems to know exactly how and where to navigate within our individual systems, with each experience being unique in it's own way.